-Diamond manufacturers and dealers list their lack of profitability as the primary issue affecting the market in 2013.
-Manufacturers were squeezed as rough prices rose steadily, while polished prices fell.
+Diamond manufacturers and dealers list their lack of profitability as the primary issue affecting the market in 2014.
+Manufacturers were squeezed as rough prices rose steadily, while polished prices remained flat with a slight downward trend.

-Adding to the general market difficulties, the banks adopted more caution in their lending to diamond firms.
+In addition to the reduced margins experienced by the middle market, financial institutions adopted a more cautious approach to their lending to diamond firms.
 Israel's Bank Leumi closed its diamond unit and the Indian banks grew more conservative following a few high profile disputes and defaults.
-ABN AMRO instituted policies to reduce its financing of primary rough diamond purchases from 90% to 70% effective March 31, 2014.
+ABN AMRO instituted policies to reduce its financing of primary rough diamond purchases from 90% to 70% in March 2014, significantly increasing liquidity concerns.

-Indian cutters were further pressured by the sharp depreciation of the rupee, which fell by approximately 13% against the US dollar during 2013.
-The weak rupee affected Indian domestic demand, while government efforts to curb gold consumption also hurt the local jewellery industry.
+Cutters in India were further affected by the sharp depreciation of the rupee, which fell by approximately 13% against the US dollar during 2013.
+The weak rupee continued into 2014 affected Indian domestic demand, while government efforts to curb gold consumption also hurt the local jewellery industry.